gmflau/k8-spark-connector-test/README.md

 ## k8-spark-connector-test
-This project contains sample spark application which can be run as spark submit job on a Spark cluster via spark-submit.
+This project contains a sample spark application which can be run as spark submit job on a Spark cluster via spark-submit.
 It is intended to demonstrate the followings:
 * Run OSS Apache Spark in K8 natively.
 * Run a spark job using Spark Cassandra Connector in cluster mode.